-Fischer Middle School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any emergency.
+The Renaissance community works hard to ensure all students are safe.
+Renaissance has a very detailed, comprehensive safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
 The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The safety plan is developed by the Fischer Safety Committee before it is presented to the Alum Rock Union Elementary School District Board of Trustees for approval.
-The plan was last revised and approved in February 2013.
-The safety plan and drill procedures are reviewed during the year with all staff.
+The Safety Plan is developed by the Renaissance Safety Committee, presented to the School Site Council and then sent to the Alum Rock school district Board of Trustees for approval.
+The revised plan was last approved in February 2013.
+The Safety Plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
-In addition, all required drills are calendared and completed, and the results are shared with the staff and a Safety Resource Officer is available for daily support.
-Furthermore, all school visitors check-in at the front office for permission to be on campus and wear visitor's passes throughout their stay.

-The Fischer Safety Plan has a comprehensive, enforceable, and continuous behavior policy, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, progressive discipline policy, set of rules and regulations and nondiscriminatory policy on students' rights and responsibilities.
-The safety plan is revised annually.
+In addition, all required drills are calendared and completed, and the results are shared with the staff.
+When guests are visiting Renaissance they first check in at the office and are required to wear a visitor pass while spending time on campus.
+The Renaissance staff follows a yard-duty schedule to ensure that students are well supervised before school, during brunch, during lunch, and at dismissal.
+The Renaissance Safety Plan has a comprehensive, enforceable, continuous behavior policy, rules and regulations, dress code policy, protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, and nondiscriminatory policy on student rights and responsibilities.
+The Safety Plan is revised annually.